 Information discussed, received, used or created by the Committee is confidential.
-Any member of a Council Committee must not disclose information that they know, or should reasonably know, is confidential information (in accordance with Section 77 of the Act).
+Any member of a Council Committee must not disclose information that they know, or should reasonably know, is confidential information (in accordance with Section 125 of the Act and Council's Public Transparency Policy).